-Demonstrating superiority of AtmoDist representation Intuitively, we would like the a measure of the difference between two inputs to grow as the time difference does, and be consistent.
+Demonstrating superiority of AtmoDist representation Intuitively, we would like a measure of the difference between two inputs to grow as the time difference does, and be consistent.
 Their measure (AtmoDist) is better than a basic pixel-wise loss function (I1 or I2) according to both overall shape and variability.

 Figure 4: Mean l_1 -norm (left) and mean l_2 -norm (right) between samples that are a fixed time-interval apart, calculated on the training set.
 Shaded areas indicate standard deviation.
 For comparability, the AtmoDist distance has been normalized in each case with the method described in Appendix A.3.
 To give equal weight to divergence and vorticity, they have been normalized to zero mean and unit variance before calculating pixel-wise metrics.
-What other two content loss functions for the super resolution GAN was the AtmoDist loss compared to?
+For the super resolution GAN, the AtmoDist loss compared was against two other content loss functions.
+What were they?